An American Werewolf in London: Director's regrets

-Director John Landis has expressed regret over changing or cutting certain scenes to earn an R-rating in the United States.
-The sex scene between Alex and David was edited to be less explicit, and an extended scene showing the homeless men along the Thames being attacked by the werewolf was eliminated after a test audience reacted negatively to it.
+Director John Landis has expressed regret over changing or cutting certain scenes to secure an R-rating in the United States.
+The sex scene between Alex and David was edited to be less explicit and an extended scene showing the homeless men along the Thames being attacked by the werewolf was eliminated after a test audience reacted negatively to it.
 Another showed the undead Jack (Dunne) eating a piece of toast which falls out of his torn throat.
 Landis also concluded that the werewolf transformation scene should have been shorter; he was so fascinated by the quality of Rick Baker's effects that he spent more time on the scene than he otherwise would have.

 Radio adaptation

-A radio adaptation of the film was broadcast on BBC Radio 1 in 1997, produced by Dirk Maggs and featuring Jenny Agutter, Brian Glover, and John Woodvine reprising the roles of Alex Price, the chess player (now named George Hackett, and with a more significant role as East Proctor's special constable), and Dr Hirsch, respectively.
+A radio adaptation of the film was broadcast on BBC Radio 1 in 1997, produced by Dirk Maggs and featuring Jenny Agutter, Brian Glover and John Woodvine reprising the roles of Alex Price, the chess player (now named George Hackett and with a more significant role as East Proctor's special constable), and Dr. Hirsch, respectively.
 The roles of David and Jack were played by Eric Meyers and William Dufris.

 Sequel

 The film was followed by a sequel, An American Werewolf in Paris, released in 1997.
-The sequel features a completely different cast and crew, and was distributed by Disney's Hollywood Pictures in North America and France's Metropolitan Filmexport, Benelux's Columbia TriStar Film Distributors International, and J&M Entertainment in other territories.
+The sequel features a completely different cast and crew, with Isabelle Constantini as Alex, and was distributed by Disney's Hollywood Pictures in North America and France's Metropolitan Filmexport, Benelux's Columbia TriStar Film Distributors International, and J&M Entertainment in other territories.
 It was poorly-received by critics and flopped at the box office.